adamwulf/JotUI/README.md

 3. Low memory footprint
 4. Undo/Redo support
 5. Lots of control during drawing through view's delegate
+6. Saving and loading are asynchronous to keep your main thread running smoothly

 The JotUI framework was originally built as part of [Loose Leaf](http://getlooseleaf.com) - a gesture-based note taking iPad app.
 More of pieces and frameworks from Loose Leaf are also [available as open source](https://getlooseleaf.com/opensource/).